isomerpages/pmo-nptd/_our-population/Population Trends/overview.md

 ![Chart 3](/images/population-trends/chart%203%20citizen%20population%20by%20broad%20age%20groups%20as%20at%20june%202023.png)
 *Source: Department of Statistics*

-*Chart 4: Citizen Population by broad age bands, as at June*
+*Chart 4: Citizen population by broad age bands, as at June**
 ![](/images/population-trends/chart%204%20citizen%20population%20by%20broad%20age%20bands%20as%20at%20june.png)

-*Source: Department of Statistics.
+Source: Department of Statistics.
 Figures may not sum up due to rounding.
-Note: The 2030 numbers illustrate the possible change in the population that could occur if certain demographic assumptions prevail over the stated period.
+*Note: The 2030 numbers illustrate the possible change in the population that could occur if certain demographic assumptions prevail over the stated period.
 These assumptions may or may not be realised.
 This chart appears in Population in Brief 2023, and projections have been updated from Population in Brief 2022.*

 In 2022, there were 24,767 citizen marriages, 5.7 per cent more than the 23,433 citizen marriages in 2021 (Chart 5).
 The number of citizen marriages increased for the second consecutive year since 2020.
 The increase could have been contributed by couples resuming their marriage plans after disruptions caused by the COVID-19 pandemic.
 However, the annual average number of citizen marriages in the last five years (22,700) remained lower than that in the preceding five years (23,600).